fprime-community/fprime-visual/README.md

 You can check the server directory in this repository to tour the web server configuration and controller files.

 ## Data Requirements
-FPV reads .json files created by [F Prime Layout's](https://github.com/fprime-community/fprime-layout#fpl-convert-xml) [fpl-layout](https://github.com/fprime-community/fprime-layout#fpl-layout) tool.
+FPV reads .json files created by [F Prime Layout](https://github.com/fprime-community/fprime-layout).

 Reference .json files live in the ```Ref``` directory so you can test drive the application right away.